gateio/gateapi-java/docs/SpotApi.md

         SpotApi apiInstance = new SpotApi(defaultClient);
         String currencyPair = "BTC_USDT"; // String | Retrieve results with specified currency pair.
 It is required for open orders, but optional for finished ones.
-        Integer limit = 100; // Integer | Maximum number of records returned in one list Integer page = 1; // Integer | Page number
-        String orderId = "12345"; // String | Filter trades with specified order ID. `currency_pair` is also required if this field is present
+        Integer limit = 100; // Integer | Maximum number of records to be returned in a single list Integer page = 1; // Integer | Page number String orderId = "12345"; // String | Filter trades with specified order ID. `currency_pair` is also required if this field is present
         String account = "cross_margin"; // String | Specify operation account.
 Default to spot and margin account if not specified.
-Set to `cross_margin` to operate against margin account try {
+Set to `cross_margin` to operate against margin account
+        Long from = 56L; // Long | Time range beginning, default to 7 days before current time Long to = 56L; // Long | Time range ending, default to current time try {
             List<Trade> result = apiInstance.listMyTrades(currencyPair)
                         .limit(limit)
                         .page(page)
                         .orderId(orderId)
                         .account(account)
+                        .from(from)
+                        .to(to)
                         .execute();
             System.out.println(result);
         } catch (GateApiException e) {